Symbian9/qmapshack-doc-wiki/DocQuickStartEnglish.md

 The nodes of the tree (also called folders) can have one out of three different types used for a clearer organization of the data:

 * _Group:_ Is only used to keep together subordinate folders.
 Groups can only contain subfolders, but no data.
 * _Project, Other:_ Can contain subfolders and data.
-Data can be displayed and edited in the project window.
+Data can be displayed and edited in the workspace window.

 Physically saved are databases.
-Saving can be done manually or, if properly setup with the help of the menu entry `Project - Setup workspace`, automatically within certain time intervals.
+Saving can be done manually or, if properly setup with the help of the menu entry `Workspace - Setup workspace`, automatically within certain time intervals.

 _Example:_